daojunL/davavis-project-template/README.md

 ## Open Questions

 - For drawing the scatter plot, maybe there is a need to removing the outliers.
 For this part, I don't exactly know how to remove the outliers.

+## Schedule of Deliverables

+1. Which is the most popular subject on Udemy Website?
+- Calculating the course number of each subject. - Oct 10th.
+- Finding the overall subscribers for each subject. - Oct 12th.
+2. Is the number of subsribers and the number of reviews correlated?
+- drawing the scatter plot of these two variables. - Oct 19th.
+- Getting rid of some outliers if necessary. - Oct 21th.
+3. What is the top 10 most popular courses?
+- define the popularity. - Oct 28th.
+- drawing a bar chart calculating the top 10 popular courses. - Oct 30th.